shader-slang/spec/proposals/021-abstract-algebra-interface-hierarchy.md

 };
 ```

+## Interaction with vector and matrix types

+Vectors and square matrices can implement lawful conformances for many of the
+above interfaces.
+In most cases this just involves treating operations
+componentwise.

+One notable exception to this is matrix/vector or non-square matrix/matrix
+multiplication.
+An alternative implementation is discussed under Heterogeneous
+Operation Types below.

+## Interaction with built in operations

+The implementation of built in operations remains the same, with the internals
+branching at compile-time based on monomorphized function implementations.

+The user facing side of these implementations would however be moved into
+interface extensions defined in terms of renamed built in operations.

 ## Implementation notes

 Part of the scope of this work is to determine how close to this design we can